CSGuides/grad-school-application-guide/life-grad-school.md

 ## Vacations

 Graduate students have a significant amount of flexibility regarding when they work.
-Master’s students can schedule their time however they like as long as they are passing classes; they typically leave for Winter holidays and other breaks.
-Similarly, most advisors care more about whether or not PhD-track students are producing high-quality work on time than whether you happen to be in the office on a particular day.

-Graduate school work hours often vary per week, and after pushing for a course project or paper submission deadline, graduate students often take time off so things “even out” and work–life balance is maintained.
+Master’s degree students can schedule their time however they like as long as they are passing classes; they typically leave for Winter holidays and other breaks.
+Similarly, most advisors care more about whether or not PhD-track students are producing high-quality work on time than whether you happen to be in the office on a particular day or not.
+Graduate school work hours often vary per week, and after pushing for a course project deadline or research paper submission deadline, graduate students often take time off so things “even out” and work-life balance is maintained.

 Graduate students paid by the program often have particular obligations.
-For example, a paid teaching assistant may be required to help grade a final exam before leaving.
-Similarly, a research assistant may be expected to attend certain group meetings or help submit a paper before vacation.
+For example, a paid teaching assistant may be required to help grade a final examination at the end of the semester (and may thus not be able to leave on vacation until that is done).
+Similarly, a paid research assistant may be expected to be present at certain group meetings or help submit a paper by a deadline (and may thus not be able to leave on vacation until that is done).

 We strongly recommend that paid graduate students discuss these obligations early with their advisors or supervisors.
-Some programs provide structured worksheets with good initial questions (e.g., expectations for meetings, vacations, or authorship for publications).
-You can—and should—ask these questions even if your program doesn’t provide a formal structure.
+Some programs provided structured worksheets with good initial questions (e.g., how often do we meet, what are the expectations for vacations, etc., in addition to questions relevant to other aspects, such as how authorship attribution is decided for scientific publications).
+Multiple examples are available.
+You can (and should) ask those questions of your advisor even if your program does not provide an explicit structure for it.
+Advisors and advisees often come from very different backgrounds and it is better to discuss duties directly than to make an assumption.

 ---

 ## Stress and Feeling Overwhelmed

 Graduate school is often a period of transition, full of firsts both personally and professionally.
-Throughout the program, students are busy with coursework or research while also dealing with significant uncertainty (“Will I get this internship?
-Will my research produce interesting results?”).
-Together, this can lead graduate students to experience stress and feel overwhelmed.
+Throughout the program, students are busy with coursework or research while also dealing with significant uncertainty (e.g., “will I get this internship I applied for, will my research approach produce interesting results?”).
+Together, this can lead graduate students to experience a significant amount of stress and feel overwhelmed..
 At the same time, graduate school can be a great place to learn more about yourself, what you like to do, and who you want to be.

 If you experience stress in graduate school, you are not alone.
-Many students find that taking breaks, maintaining work–life balance, and building a support network of mentors and friends can help.
-Most graduate programs also have student organizations and clubs that support community and mental health.
+One thing that helped the authors of this guide is actively taking breaks to maintain work-life balance and building a support network of mentors and friends.
+Many graduate programs have graduate-specific student organizations and clubs that can help build community and relieve stress.

 ---

 ## Time Management

 Graduate school often involves multiple independent tasks and an expectation that you keep up with all of them on your own.
-For example, a first-year PhD student might be taking graduate-level courses, grading as a TA, and working on a research project—all at once.
-In theory, this isn’t so different from undergrad; in practice, the open-ended nature of tasks makes it harder to know when to start or stop.
+For example, a first-year PhD student might be taking graduate-level courses with readings and final projects while also working as a teaching assistant with grading and discussions while also working on a research project with an advisor.
+In theory, this is not that different from undergraduate work.
+In practice, the open-ended nature of the tasks can make it difficult to know when to start one and begin another.

 {% include quote.html content="It's very easy to stay on one task until it feels perfect or to refuse to start the next task because it depends on finishing something else.
 But the reality is, if you want any kind of life balance, you have to get comfortable moving forward with unfinished work, leaving yourself FIXMEs, and doing things not as pretty as you'd like.
 What worked for me has changed over time.
 Early on, I used Clockify to track how much I was actually working.
 Turns out, it was way more than I thought: not just doing the work, but thinking about work, organizing work, worrying about work.
 Eventually, I found it more useful to keep multiple to-do lists: monthly, weekly, daily list.
 The biggest advice I have is being flexible.
 Treat your plan like a living document.
 Check in with yourself.
 Adapt.
 You’re a person, not a productivity machine." user="priscila" %}